| FTH(1) | General Commands Manual | FTH(1) |

 ( :key args -- prt )The words above know the following keywords.
 Not all procs are required.

 The prt argument in the following words may be an IO object returned from io- or port-words, or #f.
-In the latter case uses standard input resp. standard output.
+In the latter case uses Ficl input resp.
+Ficl output.

 port->string